 It's a fact: by default, through an emailing service, it seems almost impossible to embed a video directly into an email.
 You can try to insert in the body of your email the "embed code" of your video, i.e. the HTML code that allows you to embed a video on web pages... but the result will probably be disappointing.

-Maybe you already know this, but email can be a fickle format.
 The issue comes from a hard reality: not all email providers (Gmail, Outlook, Yahoo Mail, 1&1...) read your emails in the same way.
 Result: you may have designed a fantastic email for your recipients, but not everyone will see it displayed the same way, depending on whether they are on a mobile phone, a desktop computer, or even on different messaging systems or browsers.

 If you talk to your IT department, your developers may tell you that it’s possible to integrate your video communication by implementing a specific HTML5 code.
 If done this way, in just a few lines of code, your video can be launched at the opening of the email, as if it were integrated into a traditional web page.
 Hurrah...?